Rich107/opencode.nvim/README.md

 - Inject editor context
 - Auto-reload edited buffers

-> Does not re-implement opencode TUI features, like session management.
+> Please use the opencode TUI to manage its active session until [the plugin can do so](https://github.com/sst/opencode/issues/1255).

 ## 📦 Installation